To live a life that’s fulfilled, fun and sustainable, a strong body and mind are needed.

 With a 12-month training plan to follow and by embracing my obsessiveness with chasing seemingly impossible goals, I crossed the finish line of Ironman Australia at Port Macquarie, NSW with an exhausted smile in just over twelve and a half hours.

-In the nine years since completing that event, I haven’t stuck to a fitness routine for more than a month or two at a time.
+In the nine years since completing that event, I've barely stuck to a fitness routine for more than a month or two at a time.

 It was in mid-2018, after a family holiday to Fiji when I tipped the scales at my heaviest weight ever, that I decided something had to permanently change.
 Since then I’ve been tiptoeing (still with a few setbacks) towards a more sustainable approach to a fit, strong body and mind.